FabianRechsteiner/geogirafe/README.md

 GeoGirafe is an flexible application to build an online geoportal.
 This repository contains the web-viewer part of the project.

+**Please note that GeoGirafe is at its very beginning, can strongly evolve and is therefore not intended for the moment to be used by people other than developers or contributors.**

 # KISSSSS

-GeoGirafe is based on the latest web standards (Web-Components) and follow the KISSSSS philosophy and is:
+GeoGirafe is based on the latest web standards (Web-Components), follow the KISSSSS philosophy and is:
-- **S**tupid: GeoGirafe is developed with pure Vanilla-javascript.
+- Stupid: GeoGirafe is developed with pure Vanilla-javascript.
 No complex framework like React or Angular is used.
-- **S**imple: It contains only the core of a geoportal.
+- Simple: It contains only the core of a geoportal.
 A Map, a Treeview, and some other central components.
 Nothing useless.
-- **S**tretchable: Although GeoGirafe contains only the essentials for a geoportal, it can easily be extended with custom web-components.
+- Stretchable: Although GeoGirafe contains only the essentials for a geoportal, it can easily be extended with custom web-components.
-- **S**ure: Less dependencies also means less potential security problems.
+- Sure: Less dependencies also means less potential security problems.
-- **S**table: We do not want migrations from one version to another to take too much time or ressources.
+- Stable: We do not want migrations from one version to another to take too much time or ressources.
 Stability is a key objective.

 # Getting Started

 Install dependencies and start the development server:

-## On linux
+### On linux

 ```bash
 npm install